 Tourism and Fishing

 Rufiyaa but USD accepted in all resorts

 The Maldives has been inhabited since the early 1500 BCE.
 First settlers are thought to be Aryan, followed by Indians, Arabs, and Persians.
-The contact with Arab travelers paved the way for the Maldives to adopt Islam in 1154.
+The contact with Arab travellers paved the way for the Maldives to adopt Islam in 1154.

 The county’s history can be traced through a number of dynasties, ruled by 93 Sultans and 4 Sultanas.
-Maldives became a republic in 1968 when the sultanate was abolished after a referendum.
+The Maldives became a republic in 1968 when the sultanate was abolished after a referendum.

 Travelling in Maldives